 Before my Ph.D. studies, I have accomplished an MA degree in strategic communication and public relations (University of Haifa, Israel).
 There I conducted a pioneering and mix-method study titled: Cover Patterns of Technology in the Media: High-Tech Companies in the Israeli Online Journalism and the Strategic Role of Marketing Factors.
 The study examines the media representation of the Israeli high-tech industry.
 I have a BA degree in Marketing Communication from the Sapir Academic College, Israel.

 On the professional side of things, I started my journey in the communication industry at the age of 16, as a reporter and editor at local newspapers in my hometown Sderot.
 Later, I worked at the Israeli Second Authority for Television and Radio in Jerusalem.
 At the same time, I elected to be the Israeli representative at the global online broadcasting project (VOICES).
 Moving to the other side of the media fence was natural.
 Over the years as a communication consultant in award-winning firms, I accompanied media activities and campaigns for a variety of organizations and public figures.
-A major part of my professional occupation is concentrating on strategic consulting for technology businesses.
-I am proud that over the years, I had a chance to work with leading tech brands.
+The focus of my professional career is on strategic consulting for technology companies.
+Over the years, I had the opportunity to work with leading tech brands.

 I am also the founder of the SPICE internship program (Sapir’s Practice in Communication Experience).
 SPICE’s goal is to contribute to students’ practical knowledge through internships in media organizations, digital-marketing companies and public relation firms.